-On October 7, 2020, the U.S. Securities and Exchange Commission (the "SEC") adopted Rule 12d1-4 under the 1940 Act ("Rule 12d1-4") which allows funds to invest in other investment companies in excess of some of the limitations discussed above, subject to certain limitations and conditions.
-An acquiring fund relying on Rule 12d-4 must enter into a fund of funds investment agreement with the acquired fund.
+Rule 12d1-4 under the 1940 Act ("Rule 12d1-4") allows funds to invest in other investment companies in excess of certain limitations discussed above, subject to certain limitations and conditions.
+An acquiring fund relying on Rule 12d1-4 generally must enter into a fund of funds investment agreement with the acquired fund.
 Rule 12d1-4 outlines the requirements for fund of funds agreements and specifies certain reporting responsibilities of the acquiring fund's adviser.
-Rule 12d1-4 became effective January 19, 2021 and rescinds certain types of relief for funds of funds that invest in other investment companies in excess of the limitations under Section 12(d)(1) of the 1940 Act, as discussed above and below, one year after the effective date.
 The Fund expects to rely on Rule 12d1-4 to the extent the Adviser deems such reliance necessary or appropriate.

 Exchange Traded Funds.
 The Fund may invest in shares of ETFs.
-An ETF is typically an investment company registered under the 1940 Act that holds a portfolio of common stocks designed to track the performance of a particular index or market sector.
-Alternatively,

-ETFs may be actively managed pursuant to a particular investment strategy, similar to other non-index based investment companies.
+An ETF is typically an investment company registered under the 1940 Act that holds a portfolio of securities designed to track the performance of a particular index or market sector.
+Alternatively, ETFs may be actively managed pursuant to a particular investment strategy, similar to other non-index based investment companies.
 ETFs are traded on a securities exchange based on their market value.
 In addition, ETFs sell and redeem their shares at net asset value ("NAV") in large blocks (typically 50,000 of its shares) called "creation units."
-Shares representing fractional interests in these creation units are listed for trading on national securities exchanges and can be purchased and sold in the secondary market like ordinary stocks in lots of any size at any time during the trading day.
+Shares representing fractional interests in these creation units are listed for trading on national securities exchanges and can be purchased and sold in the secondary market like ordinary stocks in lots of any size atany time during the trading day.